yogeshbendre/CleaningDataWeek4Project/README.txt

 - Triaxial Angular velocity from the gyroscope.
 - A 561-feature vector with time and frequency domain variables.

-The dataset includes the following files:
+The modified dataset includes the following files:
 =========================================

 - 'README.txt'

-- 'dataset.csv': the dataset file
+- 'dataset.txt': the dataset file

-- 'Codebook.pdf': the complete details of the dataset
+- 'Codebook.pdf': the complete details of the features of modified dataset

-- 'feature_names.txt': names of features used
+- 'features_names.txt': Descriptive names of the variables

 How to read data in R:
 =======================================
 To read this file in R use bellow:
->mydata=read.table("dataset.csv")
+>mydata=read.table("dataset.txt",header = TRUE)

 Notes: